arpita-agn/350_Decentralized_MarketPlace/README.md

 Then leave it open like that.

-7. Run the Truffle development blockchain and ethereum-bridge in two seperate consoles (follow this exact order!)
+7. Run the Truffle development console.
     ```sh
     cd Sale-Place
     truffle develop